ianozsvald/data_science_delivered/README.md

             - OLS is surprisingly robust, it is a great starting point
             - After training - predict on the training data, take the worst errors and try to diagnose those
             - Make a histogram of the values of the response value - is it Normal-like?
 If it is heavily skewed then maybe you should try to transform it (using a `sqrt` or `log`).
-With a heavy skew OLS can be skewed in favour of trying to fit the few outliers rather than the body of mostly-not-skewed values
+With a heavy skew OLS can be skewed in favour of trying to fit the few outliers rather than the body of mostly-not-skewed values.
+Remember to measure your training error on the un-transformed data (else you can't compare it to the error on the non-transformed previous version)

+    - feature diagnosis
+        - TODO